For over two centuries, Van Bergen cast time in bells, tower clocks and carillons across the world.

 The Final Bell

-Van Bergen casts the last bell on 11 April.
-Not an ending, a transformation.
+Van Bergen casts its last bell on 11 April.
+Not an ending.
+A transformation awaiting its hour.

 The Wrist